-This piece on long distance date ideas is a guest post from Karis of Don’t Dream, Just Travel.
+This a guest post from Karis of Don’t Dream, Just Travel.

 My husband and I have been doing long distance for a few years.
 It all started when we began dating while living in Kenya, and continued over 3 continents!
 I’m a musician and he runs his own business, so our work often takes us all over the world.

 We had been dating with periods of long distance when he proposed, and now, in our first year of marriage we are still often apart, but getting closer and closer to the day when we will finally be together much more, in the same country, city, and home!

 We found that maintaining a happy relationship while long distance is doable, and I want to share some of our ideas on staying close as a couple, despite being cities or oceans apart.
 Some of these are long distance “dates”, while others are just general tips for long-distance relationships.

 Planning to do things together even while far apart is a great way to stay close even when you’re separated.
 Ready to get inspired?
 Read on for 10+ great long distance dates.

 Why date nights are important in a long distance relationship